DCC-EX/dcc-ex.github.io/docs/reference/developer-reference/api.rst

 6.2.
 Numeric
 _____________

 These are a consective sequence of one or more digits, with an optional leading ``-`` to indicate a negative value.
-Unless noted in :ref:`/refference/developer-reference/api:a.1. parameter values`, these numbers are base10.
+Unless noted in `a.1. parameter values`_, these numbers are base10.

 6.3.
 String
 ____________